bapshere4u/Wilkef/README.md

 # Wilkef
-This repository to learn git
+This repository is to learn git